tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Keras `Model` changes

-The train function in `Model.make_train_function` can be swapped with a wrapper that takes a `distribute_iterator` (when the scheduled function is executed on remote workers, the function will receive the actual worker-specific iterator inside the function being executed), and returns the resulting `RemoteValue`.
+The train function in `Model.make_train_function` can be swapped with a wrapper that takes a `distributed_iterator` (when the scheduled function is executed on remote workers, the function will receive the actual worker-specific iterator inside the function being executed), and returns the resulting `RemoteValue`.

 ```